jedyeo/jedyeo/README.md

 ### Hi there 👋🏼

 Hey, I'm [Jed](http://jedyeo.com/).
-I'm a fourth year Engineering Physics student.
-I'm currently in school looking for an internship for Summer 2022.
+I'm a fifth year Engineering Physics student at the University of British Columbia.
+I'm expected to graduate in May 2023 and am not currently looking for any positions, though please feel free to reach out and connect!

 **Skillset:**